 After about a year of catering and waiting tables, he began to book some regional theatre work, and in early 2009, landed his first Broadway show, Rock of Ages.
 He was a swing, understudying several roles including the lead.
 In December of 2009, he left Rock of Ages to play Tony in Broadway's West Side Story.

-Upon leaving West Side Story, Jeremy traveled to Sarasota, Florida to play Clyde Barrow, opposite Laura Osnes, in Bonnie & Clyde.
-After a successful month run, he then headed to Atlanta, Georgia to film his first feature film, Joyful Noise.
-Todd Graff, who wrote and directed the film, happened to be at Jeremy's very first performance at Rock of Ages and cast him in the movie.
-His character is Randy Garrity, the rebellious grandson of G.G.
-Sparrow (played by Dolly Parton).
+After West Side Story, Jeremy traveled to Sarasota, Florida to play Clyde Barrow opposite Laura Osnes in Bonnie & Clyde.
+He then headed to Atlanta, Georgia to shoot his first feature film, “Joyful Noise,” opposite Dolly Parton and Queen Latifah.
+Todd Graff, who wrote and directed the film, decided to cast him in the movie after coincidentally attending Jeremy's very first performance as the lead in Rock of Ages.